Letter to Ephesus [EF uh suhs]

 “A large Jewish population thrived in Ephesus, and Christianity was fully established with the two-year ministry of Paul during his third missionary journey (Acts 19).”
 (Easley, 45)

 Characteristic (Easley, 34)

-They are being held in Jesus’ right hand.
+1. The seven stars are being held in Jesus’ right hand.

 They are his Pastors, deacons, or elders, as He uses His supreme authority with His human leaders.